Foundations of Black Hole Accretion Disk Theory: Thin Disks

-Shakura and Sunyaev \cite{shakura_73} noticed that a few physically reasonable extra assumptions reduce the system of thin disk equations (\ref{eq_cont2})-(\ref{energy}) to a set of algebraic equations.
-Indeed, the continuity and vertical equations, (\ref{eq_cont2}) and (\ref{eq_vert}), are already algebraic.
-The radial momentum equation (\ref{eq_rad4}) becomes a trivial identity $0=0$ with the extra assumptions that the radial pressure and velocity gradients vanish, and the rotation is Keplerian, $\Omega = \Omega_k^+$.
-The algebraic angular momentum equation (\ref{eq_ang6}) is the same as used in the Shakura-Sunyaev model, except that the Shakura-Sunyaev model makes the extra assumption that ${\cal L}_{in} = {\cal L}_k({\rm ISCO})$.
-This assumption fixes the unknown eigenvalue of the system (\ref{eq_cont2})-(\ref{energy}).
-The right-hand side of the energy equation (\ref{energy}) represents the advective cooling and is assumed to vanish in the Shakura-Sunyaev model.
-Because in the Shakura-Sunyaev model the rotation is Keplerian, $\Omega = \Omega_k^+$, which means that $\Omega$ is a known function of $r$, the first term on the left-hand side (which represents viscous heating) is algebraic.
-The second term, which represents the radiative cooling (in diffusive approximation) is also algebraic in the Shakura-Sunyaev model.
+Shakura and Sunyaev~\cite{shakura_73} noticed that a few physically reasonable extra assumptions reduce the system of thin disk equations~(\ref{eq_cont2})\,--\,(\ref{energy}) to a set of algebraic equations.
+Indeed, the continuity and vertical equilibrium equations, (\ref{eq_cont2}) and (\ref{eq_vert}), are already algebraic.
+The radial momentum equation~(\ref{eq_rad4}) becomes a trivial identity $0=0$ with the extra assumptions that the radial pressure and velocity gradients vanish, and the rotation is Keplerian, $\Omega = \Omega_k^+$.
+The algebraic angular momentum equation~(\ref{eq_ang6}) only requires that we specify ${\cal L}_{in}$.
+The Shakura--Sunyaev model makes the assumption that ${\cal L}_{in} = {\cal L}_k(\mathrm{ISCO})$.
+This is equivalent to assuming that the torque vanishes at the ISCO.
+This is a point of great interest that has been challenged repeatedly~\cite{krolik_99b,gammie_99,balbus12}.
+Direct testing of this hypothesis by numerical simulations is discussed in Section~\ref{section-numerical-novikov-thorne}.

+The right-hand side of the energy equation~(\ref{energy}) represents advective cooling.
+This is assumed to vanish in the Shakura--Sunyaev model, though we will see that it plays a critical role in slim disks (Section~\ref{section-slim-disks}) and ADAFs (Section~\ref{section-ADAFs}).
+Because the Shakura--Sunyaev model assumes the rotation is Keplerian, $\Omega = \Omega_k^+$, meaning $\Omega$ is a known function of $r$, the first term on the left-hand side of Eq.~(\ref{energy}), which represents viscous heating, is algebraic.
+The second term, which represents the radiative cooling (in the diffusive approximation) is also algebraic in the Shakura--Sunyaev model.

-In addition these algebraic equations are {\it linear} in the three radial ranges: outer, middle and inner.
-Therefore, as Shakura and Sunyaev realized, the model of thin accretion disk may be given in terms of explicit algebraic (polynomial) formulae.
-This was an achievement of remarkable consequences --- still today the understanding of accretion disk theory is in its major part based on the Shakura-Sunyaev analytic model.
-The Shakura and Sunyaev paper \cite{shakura_73} is one of the most cited papers in astrophysics (see Figure \ref{figure:shakura-citations}).
+In addition to being algebraic, these thin-disk equations are also \textit{linear} in three distinct radial ranges: outer, middle, and inner.
+Therefore, as Shakura and Sunyaev realized, the model may be given in terms of explicit algebraic (polynomial) formulae.
+This was an achievement of remarkable consequences -- still today the understanding of accretion disk theory is in its major part based on the Shakura--Sunyaev analytic model.
+The Shakura--Sunyaev paper~\cite{shakura_73} is one of the most cited in astrophysics today (see Figure~\ref{figure:shakura-citations}), illustrating how fundamentally important accretion disk theory is in the field.